ajeetraina/redis/os/mac/README.md

-# Getting Started with Redis on MacOS
+# A Quick Look at Redis Data Structure Demos and Examples

 ## Pre-requisite